scout-place/.github/profile/README.md

 </p>

 <p align="center">
-  The only product you will ever need to track your application.
+  The only product you will ever need to track your job applications.
 Hey Scout, goodbye Excel.
 <p>

 <div align="center">